Grid2op/chronix2grid/docs/GETTING_STARTED.rst

 The output folder corresponds to the following run of chronix2grid :

-``chronix2grid --mode RLTK --output-folder ChroniX2Grid/getting_started/example/output --input-folder /ChroniX2Grid/getting_started/example/input --ignore-warnings --weeks 8 --case case118_l2rpn_wcci --n_scenarios 1 --start-date 2012-01-01 --by-n-weeks 4``
+``chronix2grid --mode LRTK  --weeks 4 --n_scenarios 1 --start-date 2012-01-01 --by-n-weeks 4``

 The generated production chronics by carrier on 4 weeks of january 2012 can be represented as below.
+Default input data from package will be used if no --input-data and --case is provided.
+It will be written in an *output/* folder
 This visualization is available in interactive HTML format in *output/kpi/case/scenario/images/dispatch_view/*

 .. image:: ../pictures/Dispatch_view_example.PNG